Q. Is there a money back guarantee?

 Q. Will my baby no longer be attached if we teach him/her to sleep?

 A. If you are worried about your baby's attachment, because they cry for you when something is wrong, then you know your baby is attached well.
 He/She knows who is their person and safety, so the fact you need to help your baby when they are upset shows they are attached.
 And so, when we talk about attachment, this is what a baby experiences towards mom or dad.
 Bonding is what Mom or Dad feels towards the baby.
 The feeling of attachment in a baby changes over time and with development.
 Their special way of attaching will look different at different stages of life and so when you teach your child to sleep - it is exciting because you will discover other facets of attachment and interest between you and your baby!

-Q. Will giving baby the soother fix the problem?
+Q. Will giving baby a soother fix the problem?